benvaljean/benvaljean.github.io/_posts/2010-01-29-Setting_up_Mirroring_in_SQL_Server_(MSSQL).markdown

 The remote copy of database "ExampleDB" has not been rolled forward to a point in time that is encompassed in the local copy of the database log.
 </pre>
 This when the LSN (Log Sequence Number) of the mirror DB is less than the LSN of the principal. - If this were a DR scenario we would refer to it as a gap in the log chain.
-Ensure that the restore is done straight after the backup and that you backing up your transaction log to a different file name!
+Ensure that the restore is done straight after the backup and that you are backing up your transaction log to a different file name!

 ==Testing==
 <pre>